Hi and thanks for stopping by to read my Social Bounty Review.

-Swag Bucks is another site that pays you for doing small tasks online.
+Inbox Dollars is another site that pays you for doing small tasks online.

 Having said that, these "real" sites don't pay the life-changing amounts that Social Bounty promises to pay, because doing small tasks online does NOT require a high-in-demand and highly skilled workforce.